python/cpython/Doc/c-api/object.rst

    *args* must not be *NULL*, use an empty tuple if no arguments are needed.
    If no named arguments are needed, *kwargs* can be *NULL*.

-   Returns the result of the call on success, or *NULL* on failure.
+   Return the result of the call on success, or raise an exception and return *NULL* on failure.

    This is the equivalent of the Python expression:
    ``callable(*args, **kwargs)``.